Emphasis (telecommunications): Red Book audio

 Although rarely used, there exists the capability for standardized emphasis in Red Book CD mastering.
-As CDs were originally intended to work on 14-bit audio, a specification for 'pre-emphasis' was included to compensate for quantization noise.
-After production specifications were instead set to 16 bits, quantization noise became less of a concern, but emphasis remained an option through standards revisions.
+As CD players were originally implemented with affordable 14-bit converters, a specification for pre-emphasis was included to compensate for quantization noise.
+After economies of scale eventually allowed full 16 bits, quantization noise became less of a concern, but emphasis remained an option.
 The pre-emphasis is described as a first-order filter with a gain of 10 dB (at 20 dB/decade) and time constants 50 μs and 15 μs.